 3. As much as possible, keep your garden free of pests and unwanted insects.

 4. Ensure that water is available in your garden.
 Plants and livestock need water for survival and growth.
-In order to manage your water resources, ensure that the receptacle used to serve your livestock with water is properly secured so they don't spill the water and waste it; cover the soil around your plants with leaves and grass, manure/compost to conserve moisture.
+Ensure that the receptacle used to serve your livestock with water is appropriately secured to manage your water resources.
+This will save them from spilling the water.
+It is also essential to cover the soil around your plants with leaves, grass, and manure to conserve moisture.
 Remove weeds regularly.

-5. Ensure that the plants have access to sunlight and rain while the livestock have their cages well-shaded from harsh sunlight and rain.
+5. Ensure that the plants have access to sunlight and rain.
+Similarly, the cages of your livestock must be well-shaded from harsh sunlight and rain.

-A lot of this information on the back-yard garden is based on the premise that the house residents have the full use of their backyard.
+The information above is based on the premise that the house residents have full use of their backyard.
 Residents in apartments can also grow crops and raise livestock on their decks, balconies, walls and window boxes.

-Besides getting fresh, nutritious and safe food from your back-yard garden, you get a special satisfaction growing food for your meals, and that of your family.
-There's just this sense of pride and accomplishment.
-Depending on where you live, you could easily be an inspiration to many others and in times of crisis, such as the COVID19 pandemic, you are safe at home; can work from home; and more importantly, have good food at home.
+Besides getting fresh, nutritious and safe food from your backyard garden, you get a special satisfaction growing food for your meals and family.
+There’s this sense of pride and accomplishment.
+Depending on where you live, you can be an inspiration to many others.
+In times of crisis, you are safe at home; can work from home and more importantly, have good food at home.